spurs v bolton wanderers match reports

 10.01.1978 Bolton took the FA Cup 3rd Round replay in extra time to progress to the Fourth Round, but only after a battle by Spurs.

 John Ritson put the home side ahead, but Peter Taylor's late penalty - his first goal for Tottenham - gave Spurs an equaliser to take the game into an extra half-hour.
-Bolton were the stronger side in extra time and a Garry Jones strike settled the match in the Trotters' favour.
+Bolton were the stronger side in extra time and a Gary Jones strike settled the match in the Trotters' favour.

 Teams :

-Bolton Wanderers - McDonagh, Ritson, G. Jones
+Bolton Wanderers - McDonagh, Ritson,

 Unused sub. : -